OthmanBensoudaKoraichi/asset_ownership/README.md

 # Predicting asset ownership in Africa using satellite imagery

+Final project for Stanford's CS 299: Machine Learning class.
+For more details about this project, check out our [poster](/CS229_Poster.pdf).

 ## Code structure
 * `environment.yml` contains the environment we used to train our model.